ibexa/documentation-developer/docs/updating/from_4.1/update_from_4.1.md

     composer recipes:install ibexa/commerce --force -v
     ```

 The `recipes:install` command installs new YAML configuration files.
-Look through the old YAML files and move your custom configuration to the relevant new files.
+Review the old YAML files and move your custom configuration to the relevant new files.

 #### Run data migration